Brianna Allen, Psychologist

 I approach each session from a place of warmth and appreciation for your lived experience.

-Are you feeling overwhelmed, stuck, or anxious?
-Feeling depressed or disconnected from your life and those around you?
-Are you finding it hard to manage difficult emotions on your own?
-Know that change is possible, and if you are ready for change, know that I am here to help you.
+Are you feeling anxious, stuck, or overwhelmed?
+Do you feel disconnected from your life and those around you?
+Do you find it challenging to manage difficult emotions and experiences?
+Know that change is possible, and if you are ready for change, I am here to help you.
 I approach each session from a place of warmth and appreciation for your lived experience, and I encourage a collaborative therapeutic relationship as I support you in navigating the course of therapy.
 I integrate techniques from evidence-based treatments to help you experience symptom reduction, improve your overall well-being, and move toward flourishing.
 Difficult experiences impact people in different ways.
-Whether you are feeling overwhelmed, disconnected, or hesitant as you approach a major life transition, know that change is possible.
-I incorporate evidence-based treatment approaches grounded in multicultural psychotherapy that allow for a collaborative relationship focused on helping you achieve your goals.
-I specialize in helping individuals who are struggling with anxiety, OCD and relate disorders (e.g., skin-picking, hair-pulling), depression, and LGBTQ+ concerns.
+Whether you are feeling stuck, disconnected, or hesitant as you approach a major life transition, you are not alone.
+I incorporate evidence-based treatment approaches grounded in multicultural psychotherapy, and the focus of treatment is always on helping you achieve your identified goals.
+I specialize in helping individuals who are struggling with OCD and related disorders (e.g., skin-picking, hair-pulling), anxiety, tics/Tourette Disorder, depression, and LGBTQ+ concerns.

 Remote